Part 7: Customize Analysis with Analysis Workbench

 The default Calculation type is Scalar Bounds.
 Scalar Bounds defines a condition by combining a specified Scalar component with scalar bounds.

-1. Ensure the Type: is set to Scalar Bounds.
+1. Ensure the Type: is set to Scalar Bounds in the Add Calculation Component dialog box.
 This is the default Scalar Bounds.

 Set the Scalar Calculation, Scalar_TrackingAngle, as the Reference Scalar Calculation.

-3. Select Scalar_TrackingAngle in the My Components () folder in the Scalar_TrackingAngle for: Tracking_Station list.
+3. Select Scalar_TrackingAngle () in the Scalar_TrackingAngle for: Tracking_Station list.

-4. Click OK to close the Select Reference Scalar Calculation window.
+4. Click OK to close the Select Reference Scalar Calculation dialog box.

-3. Click OK to close the Add Calculation Component window.
+4. Click OK to close the Add Calculation Component dialog box.

 You can create reports and graphs directly inside the Calculation Tool.
 Create a report showing when the tracking angle is below 10 degrees.